What to wear for Family Photos! This has to be my most asked question and biggest client pain point, for sure!

 I love what this family wore for a session in December.

-Here is a lovely color pallet that was for a spring session.
+Here is a lovely color pallet that was for a late spring session.

 Here’s what my family wore for our fall 2020 photo that I took.
 We went with grey, a pop of aqua on me and grey and white for my daughters with everyone in jeans.